luke-hargraves/luke-hargraves.github.io/README.md

 ##Pre-requisites

 1. Go to https://app.datadoghq.com/rum/application/create
+2. Make sure you are in your Datadog Sandbox when creating this!
-2. Create with Application type: JS Application
+3. Create with Application type: JS Application
-3. Give your Application a name
+4. Give your Application a name
-4. + Create New RUM Application
+5. + Create New RUM Application
-5. Save the Client Token from RUM Application
+6. Save the Client Token from RUM Application
-6. Save the Application ID from RUM Application (note this is _*not*_ the same as a your Datadog Application Key)
+7. Save the Application ID from RUM Application (note this is _*not*_ the same as a your Datadog Application Key)

 ##Steps
 1. Fork this repo